Huang-W/huangw-dev/pgp-install.md

       C00B8798C7EA29684ADB3F41CDF21C7A234165F9
 ```

-To export the secret keyrind we can pass the `--export-secret-keys` option to gpg.
+To export the secret keyring we can pass the `--export-secret-keys` option to gpg.
 Normally, the `--export-secret-keys` option will export all secret keys across all keyrings.
 When a specific fingerprint of a key is passed to gpg, then only the keyring containing that fingerprint will be exported.
-The scope of the export can be limited even further by add an exclamation mark **!** to the end of a fingerprint.
+The scope of the export can be further limited by adding an exclamation mark **!** to the end of a fingerprint.
 Any subset of the keyring can be exported in this way, by passing multiple fingerprints, each followed by an exclamation mark.

 The `gpg --output my-secret-key.gpg --export-secret-keys 0BC7BC277BDA7F1149E42F6650AE2C9FD834BD5F!` command will export a primary key with fingerprint of `0BC7BC277BDA7F1149E42F6650AE2C9FD834BD5F` to a file named `my-secret-key.gpg`.